 If they don’t want to accommodate your pumping times, be prepared with the applicable state or federal laws.
 As a last resort, if you’re dealing with a particularly stubborn manager, you may have to reach out to your company’s Human Resources department to be sure your rights as a breastfeeding mother are enforced.
 It might seem like a dramatic step, but if it comes down to it, don’t hesitate to reach out to HR.

 Once you’ve spoken to your employer, it’s time to prepare for your first day back.
-Here are a few things to keep in mind in the milk production arena.
+Here are four things to keep in mind in the milk production arena when you find yourself asking, how to pump at work:

 Once you’re used to pumping it and have an idea of how long it will take to express during each session, it gets easier to schedule your day.
 Schedule your day, and your breaks, so you can pump efficiently and effectively without negatively impacting your day.
 Enjoy the time you’re taking to take care of your baby even when you’re away from home.